luisdiogo2071317/azure-docs.pt-pt/articles/security-center/security-center-monitoring.md

 ---
-title: Higiene de troca de segurança de recursos no Centro de segurança do Azure | Documentos da Microsoft
+title: Reforce a sua postura de segurança no Centro de segurança do Azure | Documentos da Microsoft
-description: Este artigo ajuda-o a começar a monitorizar o seu higiene de troca de segurança de recursos no Centro de segurança do Azure.
+description: Este artigo ajuda-o a fortalecer a sua postura de segurança ao monitorizar os recursos no Centro de segurança do Azure.
 services: security-center
 documentationcenter: na
 author: rkarlin